-Lina Begdache is an assistant professor in the Health and Wellness Studies Division of Binghamton’s Decker College of Nursing and Health Sciences.
+Lina Begdache is an associate professor in the Health and Wellness Studies Division of Binghamton’s Decker College of Nursing and Health Sciences.
 She has a background in nutrition sciences and dietetics, as well as cell and molecular biology, with a concentration in neurosciences.

 She is a registered dietitian-nutritionist and a certified nutrition specialist-scholar, as well as a fellow of the Academy of Nutrition and Dietetics.

 Begdache’s research interest is nutrition at the cellular and genetic level, with a special interest in the brain.
 Her research projects include the impact of nutrition and lifestyle factors on neurobehaviors, mood and mental health.